22 Apr Your Guide to Hawaiian Holidays

 Hawaii has an incredibly rich history and culture.
 Throughout the year we celebrate holidays that are unique to Hawaii – in fact, there are three state holidays that are unique to Hawaii as well as others that our brought here from other areas.

-Girls Day – March 3 Girls Day is celebrated in Hawaii on May 3.
-It came to our islands from the Islands of Japan when many Japanese people came to live here.
+Girls Day came to our islands from the Islands of Japan when many Japanese people came to live here.
 This day represents love, happiness, peace and beauty.
 Although seldom celebrated in Japan anymore, here in Hawaii girls may still receive gifts of dolls, cookies, diamond shaped cakes and even small trinkets.
 Parades are held to showcase beautiful kimonos and dolls that have been handed down for generations.

-Boys Day – May 5 Boys is day celebrated in Hawaii on May 5 and was also brought to Hawaii by the Japanese people.
+Boys is day celebrated in Hawaii and was also brought to Hawaii by the Japanese people.
 The symbol of Boys Day is the Koi Fish which represents strength and longevity.
 On Boys Day, it is customary for boys to make kites in the shape of Koi and fly them from their homes in heights that range from eldest to youngest.
 Boys also receive gifts of different mochi cakes and samurai dolls.

 As a part of the United States Hawaii still celebrates other state and national Holidays, but our rich history and vibrant cultures infuse our calendar with additional holidays to celebrate the beauty of Hawaii and our people.
 If you are interested in taking part in a traditional Hawaiian Holiday, give us a call and we’ll be glad to guide you to a holiday you’ll only find in paradise.